react-declarative/react-declarative/README.md

 The `react-declarative` framework is the best low code solution because you still have `webpack`, `node_modules`, `package.json` and the full control on the source code.

 In comparison with imperative programming in declarative programming we are not creating component instances manually by using [new operator](https://doc.qt.io/qt-6/qwidget.html#details) or similar (see [Dependency inversion principle](https://en.wikipedia.org/wiki/Dependency_inversion_principle)).
-So the difference is in more [SOLID](https://en.wikipedia.org/wiki/SOLID) way when using declarative constructions instead of imperative.
+The difference is in more [SOLID](https://en.wikipedia.org/wiki/SOLID) way when using declarative constructions instead of imperative code.

 <img src="./assets/icons/triquetrum.svg" height="45px" align="right">